Thursday, September 29, 2011

 3 Musketeers

 We moved to a new town when my youngest son was 10 years old.
 Fortunately, we already had friends who lived there, so we felt right at home almost immediately.
-School started soon after and within days my son had made two best friends.
+School started soon after, and within days my son had made two best friends.
 He was elated.
 Two!
-They both lived just a block or so away, and pretty much every day for the next 8 years those boys were at our house or he was at theirs.
-We had the house with the pool and since I was a stay at home over protective mom--I preferred them to be with me where I could keep a close eye on them.
+They both lived just a block or so away, and pretty much every day for the next 8 years, those boys were at our house, or he was at theirs.
+We had the house with the pool, and since I was a stay-at-home, overprotective mom, I preferred them to be with me, where I could keep a close eye on them.

 I loved those boys, even in their ornery stage.
 All 3 of them filled my heart with joy.
 I was proud of them as I watched them grow up.
-They each had their own set of difficulties (some big, some small) at home--sometimes I felt like their counselor, but all the time I felt like their mother.
-I prayed for them every day, and still, do.
+They each had their own set of difficulties (some big, some small) at home — sometimes I felt like their counselor, but all the time I felt like their mother.
+I prayed for them every day, and still do.

-Fortunately for my son (and for me too), they came out to visit us several times.
+Fortunately for my son (and for me, too), they came out to visit us several times.
 They were just as loud and cantankerous as ever, and I loved them just as much.
 They came a few years later for my son's wedding, and they've come to visit since.
-They are all married now and they all have children.
+They are all married now and have children.
 They have turned into loving husbands and fathers.
 Twenty years have gone by.
 They have all grown up.
 And I feel like one proud mama!

 I hope they know how proud I am of them.
 I hope they know that I miss them.
-And that I still pray for them every day.
-And that now I also pray for their families.
+And I still pray for them every day.
+And now I also pray for their families.
 I hope so.
 I hope they can feel my prayers.

 Those boys, those 3 musketeers.
 They are my boys--all of them.